avnet-iotconnect/iotc-python-rest-api/README.md

 * Authenticate, refresh and store the credentials into the OS user's home directories.
 * Streamlined REST API calls and error reporting.

+> [!NOTE]
+> Devices created with REST API cannot be simply deleted in the /IOTCONNECT the UI.
+> The *delete* icon will be grayed out.
+Either use this library to delete the device or
+> check the checkbox next to your device in the device list and click *Delete* (Bulk Delete)
+> at the rop of the device list page.

 ### Rest API Credentials

-This REST API implementation requires the user to authenticate with their IoTConnect credentials, which in turn will store the session token into your home directory of your operating system.
+This REST API implementation requires the user to authenticate with their /IOTCONNECT credentials, which in turn will store the session token into your home directory of your operating system.